gaehlerm/SoftwareEngineering/README.md

 For once you are allowed to use copy paste in order to create the new function as the old code will be deleted anyway.

+You can also use Copilot to extract this function.
+Just write the command "move the print statements into a dedicated function" and Copilot will do the rest for you.
+Though as always, you should pay attention that the solution is correct.
+In this case it happened to me that Copilot suggested an incorrect solution.

 There is really not that much more to know about extracting functions than what I just showed here.
 It is really a simple refactoring technique, yet it is very important.
 This is probably the most used refactoring technique.
 The only thing you have to watch out for are the variables used by the newly created function.
 If the code is inside the class you might decide to make the function a member function of the class as well, because otherwise you might have to pass too many arguments to the function.
 You may extract methods from this class later on if needed.

 Inlining functions is the opposite process of what we just saw and used rarely.
 Take a function call and replace it with the function body.
 Apparently, this makes the surrounding function longer as soon as the copied function body has more than one line.
 This is generally not desirable as most functions are already long enough.
 Inlining functions only makes sense for one- or maybe two-line long functions, or if you are planning to refactor the surrounding function and you are planning to split up the old function.

 ### Scratch refactoring [Feathers p.
 212]

-In chess there is a rule of thumb that you should talk (quietly) to your own pieces during your opponents turn.
+In chess there is a rule of thumb that you should talk (quietly) with your own pieces during your opponents turn.
 You should ask them where they would like to be and thus get a feeling for the position.
 In programming there is something quite similar.
 Scratch refactoring is not about improving code, it is only about getting an idea how the code could look like.
 Just refactor as you like without caring about bugs or similar issues.
 Figure out how the code should look like in a dream world.
 I like this concept very much as it gives you an idea how the code could look like instead.

 Once you’re done refactoring, discard everything and do a normal refactoring, trying to apply the ideas you just got.
 Pay attention you don’t just lightly reimplement the code you dreamed of before, you might have missed some technical details why the solution from the scratch refactoring might not work out the way you did it.